Normal immunisation schedule for all people in the UK

-- A DTaP/IPV(polio) booster is offered to pregnant women in the temporary immunisation programme (started September 2012).
+- A DTaP/IPV(polio) booster is offered to pregnant women from 20 weeks gestation (started September 2012).
 This aims to counter the rise in whooping cough in newborn babies.

 - Pneumococcal conjugate vaccine (PCV) is a separate injection and was added to the routine immunisation schedule in September 2006.